// YOUR CHAMBER

 Board Member

-Amy is the Principal of Morris & Ritchie Associates, Inc.’s (MRA’s) Abingdon, Maryland office responsible for civil/site engineering, water resources, land planning, and landscape architecture services for all projects executed by the office, including commercial, office, industrial/distribution, residential (single and multi-family), infrastructure improvement projects, and feasibility/due diligence studies.
-She is responsible for overseeing a staff of 28.
+Amy is the Principal of Morris & Ritchie Associates, Inc.’s (MRA’s) Abingdon, Maryland office responsible for civil/site engineering, water resources, land planning, and landscape architecture services for projects executed by the office including commercial, office, industrial/distribution, residential (single and multi-family), infrastructure improvement projects, and feasibility/due diligence studies.
 Amy adds tremendous value to her clients through her diverse professional experience.
 From identifying development hurdles early in the process to ensuring strict adherence to schedules, managing budgets, and coordinating site design approvals with the appropriate government agencies, Amy’s success is measured by the number of built projects she has led in all real estate asset classes.

 Board Member